| Chapter 5 Analytical

 The vibration frequencies and their modes are conventionally ordered as

-with .
+a sequence with .
 The lowest frequency of vibration is

 denoted .